StewedDownSteve/storybookscopy/README.md

 # Optimizations

 If I were to go back I would fix a few errors due to an updated version of Mongoose.
-I used a two year old tutorial so I have to install older versions.
+I used a two-year-old tutorial so I have to install older versions.
-For fun, I would add as many authentications as I could, like Snapchat, Facebook, Twitter, LinkedIn, etc. I may take this same sort of lay out and try to make a different applications with it.
+For fun, I would add as many authentications as I could, like Snapchat, Facebook, Twitter, LinkedIn, etc. I may take this same sort of layout and try to make different applications with it.

 # Lessons Learned: